DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/ingress-nginx/mirror.md

 # Mirror Traffic

-Traffic mirroring is a powerful tool to verify service functions and performance.
+Traffic mirroring is a powerful tool to verify service features and performance.
 It can copy real-time traffic and send it to the mirroring service without creating data and without affecting online access.

 | Configuration item | Description | Default value |
 | -------------------------------------------------- | -------------------------------------------------- ----------- | ------ |